wting/williamting.com/_posts/2012-04-21-infinite-prime-list-generator.md

             yield i
 {% endhighlight %}

-It's fairly straight forward at this point.
-I store the "iterator" as a key-value lookup in a dictionary.
-If the number is in the table I increment it.
-If not, I yield the prime number and add the next multiple of the prime back into the table.
+I've stored the "iterator" as a key-value lookup in a dictionary.
+It's fairly straight forward at this point:

+- If the number is in the table increment it.
+- If not, add the prime composite and number into the table, yield the prime number.

-The problem occurs when there's a collision of a composite number from two different primes.
-For example, 12 includes both primes 2 and 3 as divisors.
+A collision occurs when a composite number has more than one prime divisor.
+For example, 12 is divisible by both 2 and 3.
 The above code would store (12,3) in the table, only to be overwritten later on by (12,2).
-To solve this I store the step as a list and append if it exists.
-As a result, I need to parse all the steps when coming across an composite in the table.
+To solve this, I change the value store to a list and append to it if the composite number already exists.
+As a result, I need to modify the value evaluation behavior as well.

 {% highlight python %}
 def gen_prime():